Check snmp

 • bps - bits per second

-The warning threshold for the re-calculated or raw value.
+The warning condition for the re-calculated or raw value.

-The critical threshold for the re-calculated or raw value.
+The critical condition for the re-calculated or raw value.

 Should value be printed in the first line of the check output?